C3S/collecting_society_docker/README.rst

     $ ./scripts/service-test --down

-.. note:: All commits to all repositories are automatically CI tested with
+.. note:: All commits pushed to all C3S GitHub repositories are automatically CI tested with
     `jenkins`__ (needs authentication) using the same test script.

 __ https://jenkins1b.c3s.cc/job/collecting_society/